 All staff are expected to encourage good behaviour and respect for others and to apply all rewards and sanctions fairly and consistently.
 Staff are also responsible for ensuring that the policy and procedures are followed consistently and fairly.
 Well planned, interesting and demanding lessons and/or activities make a major contribution to good discipline.
-TGS has clear policies concerning teaching and learning.
+The Gower School has clear policies concerning teaching and learning.
 Staff are supported with effective classroom management strategies to ensure effective behaviour management (See Managing and Changing Children's Behaviour Document).
 Staff need to recognise that codes for interacting with other people vary between cultures and staff need to be aware of and respect those used by members of the school.
 All staff need to provide a positive model of behaviour by treating children, parents and one another with friendliness, care and courtesy.
 In order to show consistency of approach, all employees will ensure that:

-- They follow set procedures as laid out in this policy. - They never use any form of physical punishment or rough handling of children. - They do not show anger or frustration in front of the pupils. - They never shout at a pupil (unless it is to protect the individual from immediate danger). - They are never patronising. - They do not use sarcastic or disparaging nicknames or language. - They show surprise when a child behaves inappropriately and take the time to explain to the pupil/s why this behaviour is not acceptable. - They do not give whole-class punishments. - They listen to all sides impartially when resolving issues related to behaviour or a pupil dispute. - They start afresh after any incident. - They admit mistakes when they make them and apologise for them. - They value the individual character and spirit of each and every child. - They never exclude a pupil from a teaching area.
+- They follow set procedures as laid out in this policy. - They never use any form of physical punishment or rough handling of children. - They use different strategies advised by outside agencies for SEND children - They do not show anger or frustration in front of the pupils. - They never shout at a pupil (unless it is to protect the individual from immediate danger). - They are never patronising. - They do not use sarcastic or disparaging nicknames or language. - They show surprise when a child behaves inappropriately and take the time to explain to the pupil/s why this behaviour is not acceptable. - Whole-class punishments are avoidable wherever possible. - They listen to all sides impartially when resolving issues related to behaviour or a pupil dispute. - They start afresh after any incident. - They admit mistakes when they make them and apologise for them. - They value the individual character and spirit of each and every child.